MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Test-Connection.md

 ### -MaxHops

 Sets the maximum number of hops that an ICMP request message can be sent.
 The default value is controlled by the operating system.
-The default value for Windows 10 is 128 hops.
+The default value for Windows 10 and higher is 128 hops.

 ```yaml
 Type: System.Int32